Sharing our resources and expertise to help the capital region flourish

 Learn more about our investment in the Creative Edge Cultural Plan, the Sacramento Arts Education Consortium, and our related efforts to support the Sacramento region’s arts ecosystem as part of our Transforming the Creative Economy initiative.

-Only through strategic, collaborative efforts can we enhance the role the arts play throughout the Sacramento region.
-Join us with a donation to the Community Impact Fund.
+Only through strategic, collaborative efforts can we enhance the role the arts play throughout the region.
+Join us with a donation to the Building Equitable Communities Fund.